 Anchoring plants in the sand are a bit crafty compared to other substrates.
 Although, several aquarium plants grow pretty well in sand.
 However, you have to ensure proper nutrition for them as sand doesn’t contain any plant nutrients.

 The most common way is to use aquarium root tabs as fertilizer.
 Another alternative is to use a layer of nutrient-rich soil under the sand.

 This article will also recommend plants suitable for sand substrates and the top three aquarium sand you can buy to make a sand bottom planted aquarium.

 There are several benefits of utilizing sand as substrates, including but not limited to:

 - Provide better surface area than gravel for bacteria colonization.

-- Although it’s subjective, a sand bottom aquarium is much more attractive than any other substrates.
+- Although it’s subjective, a sand-bottom aquarium is much more attractive than any other substrate.

 - When plants are well developed, having sand at the bottom creates a wild jungle feel.

 - Aquarium sand works great for many aquatic pets, especially bottom feeder fish those who like to burrow, i.e., Kuhli loaches, Eels, Stingrays.